raimondiand/phil_resources/README.md

 Philosophical Supplies
 ==============
-This is a list of academic resources in Metaphysics and general Philosophy of Science.
+This is a list of academic publications in several areas of Philosophy.
 Most of the content are protected by copyright.

-If there is something appealing to your work please contact me by mail, request the paper you need, and I will send you a copy.
+Covered areas:
+ * Contemporary Metaphysics
+ * Ancient Metaphysics
+ * Artificial intelligence
+ * Computational Ontology
+ * Philosophy of Technology
+ * Theoretical Philosophy of Science
+ * Philosophy of Biology